plilja/plilja.github.io/_posts/2020-04-04-stateful-classes-in-spring.md

 title: Stateful Classes in Spring
 tags: [spring, architecture, java]
 keywords: [spring-framework, dependency-injection, singleton-pattern, object-oriented-programming, spring-beans, prototype-scope, design-patterns, stateful-objects]
+excerpt: "Learn how to create stateful Spring beans with business logic using prototype scope and @Lookup annotation.
+Includes working examples comparing traditional vs OOP approaches."
 ---

 I have been working with Spring at work for a couple of years now.